IBT-FMI/gebuilder/README.md

 ### Btrfs Support

-Systems which are intended to serve as builders (creating images via the capacities of gebuilder), will invariably contain large amounts of duplicated content.
+Systems which are intended to serve as builders (creating images via the capacities of gebuilder), will invariably accummulate large amounts of duplicated content.
-To efficiently handle this, running the said systems on [Btrfs](https://en.wikipedia.org/wiki/Btrfs) filesystems is recommended.
+To efficiently handle this, using a [Btrfs](https://en.wikipedia.org/wiki/Btrfs) filesystem is recommended.
 Gebuilder makes this particularly accessible, by optionally building Btrfs-formatted images out of the box.
-To select Btrfs as the format for e.g. an openstack image, run:
+To select Btrfs as the format for e.g. an OpenStack image, run:

 ```
 cp /usr/share/gebuilder/config/openstack.conf /usr/share/gebuilder/roots/<ID>/config/openstack.conf